19hours/sg-statutes/Acts/Fisheries Act.md

 [16/2000]

-(2) The Director-General may in writing appoint any public officer or any officer of the Authority or of any other statutory authority to be an authorised officer for the purposes of this Act.
+(2) The Director-General may in writing appoint any public officer or any officer of the Agency or any other statutory authority, or an auxiliary police officer appointed under the Police Force Act (Cap.
+235), to be an authorised officer for the purposes of this Act.

 [16/2000]

+[Act 11 of 2019 wef 01/04/2019]

-(3) The Director-General may delegate all or any of the powers conferred or duties imposed upon him by this Act to any authorised officer.
+(3) The Director-General may delegate all or any of the powers conferred or duties imposed upon him by this Act (except the power of delegation conferred by this subsection) to any authorised officer.

 [16/2000]

+[Act 11 of 2019 wef 01/04/2019]

+(4) The Director-General may, for any reason that appears to the Director-General to be sufficient, at any time revoke a person’s appointment as an authorised officer.

+[Act 11 of 2019 wef 01/04/2019]

+(5) An auxiliary police officer who is appointed as an authorised officer under subsection (2) does not, by virtue only of the appointment, become an employee or agent of the Agency.

+[Act 11 of 2019 wef 01/04/2019]

 ### Public servants